 If you are an employee of a PEIA-participating employer (State agency, county board of education, local agency, college or university) with coverage through PEIA and have accrued sick and/or annual leave when you retire, you may use that accrued leave to extend your employer-paid insurance coverage.
 You must be enrolled in a PEIA PPB plan or a PEIA-sponsored managed care plan or the group life insurance plan offered by PEIA prior to your retirement to qualify.
 This extended coverage must be for full months, and the leave must be used immediately at the time of retirement.
+Coverage does not pay for Medicare premiums and Medicare eligible policyholders and/or dependents will need to enroll for both Medicare part A and B even while using leave for insurance.
 Employees hired on or after July 1, 2001, are not eligible for this benefit.